 Take a look at the Panasonic W95A if you want a Panasonic TV that gets even brighter in SDR.

-The TV has excellent color volume.
+The TV has great color volume.
 It displays dark, saturated colors very well, and its ability to display bright whites is outstanding.
 Unfortunately, as with all WOLED panels, bright colors are washed out a bit, as the TV relies on the bright white subpixel to achieve the brightest highlights, which dilutes colors noticeably.

-The TV has excellent SDR accuracy even without a full calibration.
+The TV has fantastic SDR accuracy even without a full calibration.
 Its white balance and color accuracy are nearly perfect, with no noticeable issues at all.
 Gamma is closer to 2.3 than the 2.2 target, and most scenes are a bit too dark.

 See our full calibration settings.